-Just got your diagnosis?
+You just got your diagnosis?
 Or is your child growing up and starting to ask questions?
 In either case, you’ll eventually have to broach the topic with them.
 Here are a few tips to guide the discussion:

 - Be concise.
 Briefly explain what diabetes is, how your medication works and what you need to do to stay healthy.
 Choose simple words such as blood sugar instead of glucose.

 - Be positive.
 Don’t show that diabetes worries you; your child will pick up on it and start worrying too.
-Tell them that you’re doing well, that the disease can be controlled and that you’re taking care of yourself.
+Tell them that you’re doing well, that the disease can be managed and that you’re taking care of yourself.

 - Make an emergency plan.
-Again, this all depends on your child’s age.
+This all depends on your child’s age.
 The youngest ones should know how to call 911 if you pass out.
 As they grow up, you can teach them to detect signs of low blood sugar and ask them to bring you a glucose tablet or a glass of juice to treat it.

 - Provide additional information.
 Some examples: direct your child to reliable online sources or invite them to diabetes information sessions.
 As they grow older, they will probably want a better understanding of the disease you’re living with.

 - Have an open-door policy.
 Explain to your child that you will always be there to answer any questions they may have.
 Diabetes can be a scary thing, but through dialogue, you can calm those fears by showing that you are knowledgeable and in control of the disease.
 Communicate, communicate and communicate more—that’s the key to establishing trust and promoting understanding.